11820 Parklawn Drive, Suite 140

-As a runner herself, Rachel is very involved in the running community.
+As a runner herself, Rachel is very involved in the running community and is a member of the Montgomery County Road Runner’s Club (MCRRC).
 Each year she delivers numerous lectures to various local running groups.
 She has volunteered and is currently volunteering as Medical Coordinator for the following races:

 Credit Union Cherry Blossom 10 Mile Run (2001-present), USATF Cross Country Championships (2009), Halloween Young Run (2009, 2004), Parks Half Marathon (2006-7), Marathon in the Parks (2004).

-Rachel also is involved in three different Running Clinics, including the Montgomery County Road Runners Club’s Stride Clinics.
+Rachel also has been providing her expertise at various running clinics, including MCRRC’s Run Performance Lab since its inception in 1999.
 She was honored at the request of the White House Medical Unit to analyze the running gaits of and to discuss injury prevention with their staff, including Secret Service men and women.
 In addition, Rachel has been quoted in Runner’s World Magazine and hosted a segment of a local public affairs radio show on the topic of running.

 Ken Fleit, MPT